POP-UP EXHIBITION IN THE PRINT ROOM: INSPIRED BY LIVING NATURE

 BOOKING

-The event is onsite in the Print room.
-Free entry but you need to book
+The event takes place in the Print Room.
+Free entry but booking is essential.

 Choose either the 2pm or 3pm session